graphprotocol/research/specs/graph-protocol-v1/query-processing/README.md

 A naive algorithm for service selection could look like the following:
 1. Filter Indexing Nodes where `economicSecurityMargin < minEconomicSecurityMargin`.
-    - If no Indexing Nodes remain, return an error to the sender of the Query for this piece of data, and specify the reason.
+    - If no Indexing Nodes remain, return an error to the sender of the query for this piece of data, and specify the reason.
 2. Filter Indexing Nodes where `latency < minLatency`.
-    - If no Indexing Nodes remain, increase `minLatency` by 33%, and repeat step.
+    - If no Indexing Nodes remain, increase `minLatency` by 33%, and repeat the step.
 3. Estimate the cost of the read operation for each remaining Index.
     - Assume 80% of the maximum possible entities returnable by the query will be returned.
     - Assume 25% of the max field size (in bytes) for each entity field with variable size.
     - Calculate the bandwidth and gas costs based on the above assumptions and the gas costs specified in the [Read Interface](../read-interface).
 4. Choose the Indexing Node with the lowest estimated cost for the read operation.

-In this example algorithm, `minLatency` and `minEconomicSecurityMargin` could be set per dataset, or for all dataset.
-Additionally it could be set by the Query Node or sent as metadata with an individual query.
+In this example algorithm, `minLatency` and `minEconomicSecurityMargin` could be set per dataset or for all datasets.
+Additionally, it could be set by the Query Node or sent as metadata with an individual query.

 ### Processing and Payment
-Individual read operations are made against Indexing Nodes via the Read Interface.
+Individual read operations are made against Indexing Nodes via the [Read Interface](../read-interface).
 They are accompanied by conditional micropayments as described in the [Payment Channels](../payment-channels) section of the specification.

 ### Response Collation
 Once all read operations have been processed, the resulting data must be collated into a response that fulfills the read schema of the query interface provided by the Query Node.
 This response is then returned to the sender of the query.